Recurrently Exploring Class-wise Attention in A Hybrid Convolutional and Bidirectional LSTM Network for Multi-label Aerial Image Classification: Experiments and Discussion

 where $TP_l$, $FP_l$, and $FN_l$ represent the numbers of correctly predicted positive images, incorrectly predicted positive images, and incorrectly predicted negative images with respect to each label.

 For a fair validation of CA-Conv-BiLSTM, we decompose the evaluation into two components: we compare 1) CA-Conv-LSTM with standard CNNs to validate the effectiveness of employing LSTM-based recurrent sub-network, and 2) CA-Conv-BiLSTM with CA-Conv-LSTM for further assess the significance of the bidirectional structure.
 The detailed configurations of these competitors are listed in Table \ref{tab:nets}.
+For standard CNNs, we substitute last softmax layers, which are designed for single-label classification, with sigmoid layers to predict multi-hot binary sequences, where each digit indicates the probability of the presence of its corresponding category.
+To calculate evaluation metrics, we binarize outputs of all models with a threshold of 0.5 for producing binary sequences.
+Besides, our model is compared with a relevant existing method \cite{zeggada2017deep} for a comprehensive evaluation of its performance.

-Table \ref{tab:ucm} exhibits results on UCM multi-label dataset, and it can be seen that, compared to directly applying standard CNNs to multi-label classification, CA-Conv-LSTM framework performs superiorly as expected due to taking class dependencies into consideration.
-CA-VGG-LSTM increases the mean $F_2$ by 0.0304 with respect to VGGNet, while for CA-ResNet-LSTM, an increment of 0.0107, is obtained compared to ResNet.
-Mostly enjoying this framework, CA-GoogLeNet-LSTM achieves the best mean $F_2$ score of 0.8423 and an increment of 0.0341 in comparison with other CA-Conv-LSTM models and GoogLeNet, respectively.
-Another important observation is that the proposed CA-Conv-LSTM models are equipped with higher recall but lower precision.
-This is because the recall accounts more for a higher $F_2$ score according to Eq. \ref{eq:f2}.
+Table \ref{tab:ucm} exhibits results on UCM multi-label dataset, and it can be seen that compared to directly applying standard CNNs to multi-label classification, CA-Conv-LSTM framework performs superiorly as expected due to taking class dependencies into consideration.
+CA-VGG-LSTM increases the mean $F_1$ score by 1.03\% with respect to VGGNet, while for CA-ResNet-LSTM, an increment of 1.68\%, is obtained compared to ResNet.
+Mostly enjoying this framework, CA-GoogLeNet-LSTM achieves the best mean $F_1$ score of 81.78\% and an increment of 1.10\% in comparison with other CA-Conv-LSTM models and GoogLeNet, respectively.
+Moreover, CA-ResNet-LSTM shows an improvement of 3.08\% of the mean $F_2$ score in comparison with ResNet, while CA-GoogLeNet-LSTM obtains the best $F_2$ score of 85.16\%.
 To summarize, all comparisons demonstrate that instead of directly using a standard CNN as a regression task, exploiting class dependencies plays a key role in multi-label classification.
-Table \ref{tab:output} exhibits several example predictions in UCM multi-label dataset.

-Concerning the signification of employing a bidirectional structure, CA-ResNet-BiLSTM performs better than CA-ResNet-BiLSTM, and CA-GoogL-eNet-BiLSTM achieves higher mean $F_2$ score, increased by 0.0446, compared to CA-GoogLeNet-LSTM.
-CA-VGG-BiLSTM shows an increment of 0.0259 compared to VGGNet and achieves a comparable mean $F_2$ score against CA-VGG-LSTM.
-In general, this result is consistent with our observation (cf. Fig. \ref{fig:cm_ucm}), that class dependencies are unsymmetrical and required to be modeled in both directions.